-Date of policy review: August 2024
+Date of policy review: June 2025

-Date for review: August 2025
+Date for review: September 2026

-Lead for review: Assistant Head: Boarding
+Lead for review: Senior Deputy Head

-Approved by Head Teacher

 Contents

 Contents 2

 Preface 3

 Guildhouse School London Boarding Principles 3

 Guildhouse School London Boarding Practice 3

 Preface

 The Guildhouse vision is that "The School is an immersive environment for ideas and creativity, where students are empowered to make a positive impact on our world".
 Guildhouse is committed to the core values of Intuition, Creativity and Impact, which are given practical form in three simple values that guide the activity of students and staff alike.
 These Guildhouse values are to "Aim High", "Work Hard" and "Be Kind" and the Guildhouse School Boarding Principles and Practice reflect these values.